infobloxopen/bloxone-go-client/ipam/docs/AddressAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAddressListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListRequest struct via the builder pattern

 Name | Type | Description  | Notes